A characterization of positroids, with applications to amalgams and excluded minors: Background

 \subsection{Some orders related to a linear order}

 For a linear order $\leq$ on a set $E$, say given by $e_1<e_2<\cdots< e_n$, its \emph{$i$-shift} $\leq_i$ is the cyclic shift in which $e_i$ is least, that is,

-It is easy to see that $\leq$ is a positroid order for a matroid $M$ on $E$ if and only if $\leq_i$ is a positroid order for $M$.
 A \emph{cyclic interval} of $\leq$ is an interval in some $i$-shift of $\leq$.
 Elements $e$ and $f$ of $E$ are \emph{cyclically consecutive} in $\leq$ if $\{e,f\}$ is a cyclic interval of $\leq$.
+In an ordered set $(P,\leq)$, an \emph{ideal} is a subset $I$ of $P$ for which if $x\in I$ and $y\in P$ with $y\leq x$, then $y\in I$; also, $F\subseteq P$ is a \emph{filter} if whenever $x\in F$ and $z\in P$ with $x\leq z$, then $z\in F$.
 For a linear order, an ideal is an interval that contains the least element; a filter is an interval that contains the greatest element.
 Note that for $A\subseteq E$, the following statements are equivalent to saying that $A$ is a cyclic interval: $E-A$ is a cyclic interval; $A$ or $E-A$ is an interval; $A$ is an ideal of some shift $\leq_i$ (so $e_i$ is the least element of $A$ using $\leq_i$); $A$ is a filter of some shift $\leq_j$ (so $e_{j-1}$ is the greatest element of $A$ using $\leq_j$).

+In some examples we will need to show that no linear order on $E$ has all sets in some set of sets being cyclic intervals; for instance, $\{1,3,5\}$, $\{2,3,4\}$, $\{4,5,6\}$, and $\{1,2,6\}$ cannot all be cyclic intervals in any linear order on $[6]$.
+For this, the following observation and lemma are useful.
+Given two cyclic intervals $A$ and $B$ in a linear order on $E$, if $A\cap B\ne\emptyset$, then either $A\cup B=E$ or $A\cap B$ is a cyclic interval.